dreamos82/Dreamos64/docs/kernel/MemoryManagement.md

 These addresses are tracked in `anon_memory_loc` (for the virtual address to be returned) and `anon_physical_memory_loc` (for the physical counterpart).

-Then it calls the `hhdm_map_physical_memory()` function, thata prepare the mememory map inthe higher half.
+Then it calls the `hhdm_map_physical_memory()` function, thata prepare the memory map in the higher half.
 After this point we are able to access the whole physical memory using it's `hhdm` represenation.
 To clarify, a phyiscal address hhdm representation is given by a simple formula:

 ```c
 hhdm_var_addres = var_address_phys + HHDM_OFFSET